CasperLaiTW/ERBAutocomplete/README.md

 *We are support ST2 and ST3 now.*

 ## *.base* file
-The `.base` file is means your project root and its content include `ERB Autocomplete` package's configuration.
+The `.base` file is project root, its include `ERB Autocomplete` package's configuration.
 ```json
 {
     "partials" : "partials"
 }
 ```
-We suggest you create the file.
+We suggest you create this file.
 If you don't want, it's ok.
 We will use default setting.

 ## Auto complete
 You would set syntax to **ERB**.